Scroll Top

 If the person accused is a close friend and you are conflicted, SNAP has created a resource to guide people through the process compassionately and in support of survivors.

-What Are the Signs of Sexual Abuse in Children?
+What Are the Signs of Child Abuse?

 • Excessive talk about or knowledge of sexual topics